jamesshore/ergotest/docs/test_api.md

 Use `export default test(() => {...})` to define your test module.
 Inside `fn`, call [describe()](#describe) and [it()](#it) to define your tests, and call [beforeAll()](#beforeall), [afterAll()](#afterall), [beforeEach()](#beforeeach), and [afterEach()](#aftereach) to define functions to run before and after your tests.

+If `fn` is not provided, the suite will be skipped.

 If you call `test.skip()`, all the tests in this module will be skipped.
 If you call `test.only()`, all other tests that aren’t marked `.only` will be skipped.
 This status is inherited by all tests and sub-suites within this suite, but it can be overridden by using `.skip` or `.only` on a test or sub-suite.

 You may not call `test()` inside of `fn`.
 If you want to create a sub-suite, call [describe()](#describe) instead.